-- Decay on a portion of any tooth
+- Decay on a portion of a tooth

 - Desire to maintain a white, beautiful smile

-A composite filling is a tooth colored quartz-like material.
-After tooth decay is removed and cleaned, this tooth colored material is layered into the tooth.
-Each layer is hardened or cured with highly intense visible light, and the final surface is shaped and polished to match the tooth.
-The final restoration is virtually invisible.
+A composite filling is a tooth-colored filling made of a compound of ceramic and plastic.
+After tooth decay is removed and cleaned, the composite material is layered into the tooth.
+Each layer is then hardened or cured by a light, and the final surface is shaped and polished to match the tooth.

-Composite fillings are more than just attractive.
-They are environmentally non-toxic because they use no mercury.
-They are stronger because they bond directly to the surface of the tooth.
-They protect the tooth from fracturing because they don’t require the severe “undercut” (removal of healthy tooth structure) of a mercury filling.
+Composite fillings are much more than just an aesthetic option.
+They are environmentally non-toxic because they use no metal or mercury.
+They are also stronger because they bond directly to the surface of the tooth and typically require less tooth structure to be removed from the natural tooth during treatment.
+The removal of less natural tooth structure helps protect the tooth from fracturing in the future.

-The initial investment in a composite filling is higher than that for a mercury filling.
-This is due to the fact that the composite material is more expensive and the restoration is more difficult and time consuming to place.
+The initial investment in a composite filling is higher than that of an alloy filling.
+This is due to the fact that many dental insurances do not reimburse Composite fillings the same as Alloy fillings.
 However, this initial higher investment is offset in the long run by the health benefits and reduced likelihood of restoring potentially fractured teeth.